top of page

 The renamed Asset Management Program Policy now reads: the Select board may annually project an Asset Project Plan for the Town of Guilford.
 Such a plan could include proposed capital projects, the estimated cost of those projects, the proposed sources of funds, and any impacts on the annual operating budget.
 It will also take into consideration unanticipated or emergency project expenses.

-Now, the selectboard can use this fund for leveraging grant opportunities, to “meet a policy goal” of their newly appointed Planning Commission at the expense of our equipment and building infrastructures.
+Now, the selectboard can use this fund for leveraging grant opportunities, to “meet a policy goal” so long as the appointed Planning Commission is in agreement. â€‹

 bottom of page